usacpcheung/sims-uploader/README.md

    The `options` JSON column toggles sheet-specific behaviours.
 For example, `rename_last_subject` controls whether unnamed trailing columns are renamed to “教授科目” and other blank unnamed columns are dropped—behaviour that only the prototype teaching-record sheet currently needs.
 Disable it by setting the flag to `FALSE` when registering other templates.

    To onboard a new Excel layout, create its staging table (e.g. `SOURCE sql/new_sheet_raw.sql;`) and insert the corresponding row into `sheet_ingest_config` with an appropriate `workbook_type`.
 The preprocessor will automatically pick up the mapping, query the live schema for required headers, and order columns to match the staging table on the next run—no code change required.

+   ### Deduplication workflow

+   - Each staging table should declare a unique index on `file_hash` (see `sql/teach_record_raw.sql` for an example `UNIQUE KEY`).
+   - `app.prep_excel.main` hashes the original workbook before writing CSV output.
+If the hash already exists in the destination staging table, the script skips CSV generation and logs a warning to `stderr` so automated callers can gracefully short-circuit their pipelines.
+   - UI consumers should treat a duplicate submission as a no-op: surface a “file already uploaded” notice to the user, keep the previous ingestion metadata untouched, and avoid queuing a second `LOAD DATA INFILE` job.

+   When a new hash is encountered, the CLI prints the generated CSV path (with hash suffix) and the checksum itself on separate lines.
+Callers can persist both values for auditing and downstream loading.

 3. **Load into MariaDB**
    ```sql